cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-definition.md

 </p>

 #### Edit Authors Panel
-In the second panel of training definition editor, the instructor can add and remove authors from this definition.
+In the second panel of training definition editor, the instructor can add and remove authors from the definition.

 <p align="center">
   <img src="../../../img/user-guide-basic/training-agenda/training-definition/TD-edit-authors.png">